fw-real/spade-onliner/README.md

 <h2>License:</h2>

-This project is licensed under the MIT
+This project is licensed under the GPL-3.0